Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive insurance costs an estimated $298, collision insurance costs $558, and liability is estimated at $536.
-Buying just liability costs approximately $606 a year, and insurance for high-risk drivers costs $3,450 or more.
-Teens receive the highest rates at up to $6,098 a year.
+Average insurance rates for a Jeep Cherokee are $1,592 a year with full coverage.
+Comprehensive insurance costs around $298, collision costs $558, and liability insurance costs around $536.
+A liability-only policy costs as low as $606 a year, with high-risk insurance costing $3,450 or more.
+Teens receive the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592

-Rates are based on $500 physical damage insurance deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all states and for all Cherokee models.
+Price estimates include $500 policy deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and for different Cherokee trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range range from as low as $606 for liability-only coverage to the much higher price of $3,450 for coverage for higher-risk drivers.
+For the normal driver, prices range go from as low as $606 for a discount liability-only rate to a much higher rate of $3,450 for coverage for higher-risk drivers.

 Price Range by Location

-Living in a larger city can have significant affects on insurance rates.
-More rural locations tend to have a lower frequency of accident claims than cities with more traffic congestion.
-The example below illustrates the difference location can make on insurance prices.
+Where you live has a significant impact on insurance rates.
+Areas with sparse population tend to have a lower frequency of collision claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.